Does smoking make you tired? Will quitting smoking make you tired?

 Just click on the link below to access the part of the page you are interested in:

-Smoking has a negative effect on energy levels in many ways so the answer to the question, does smoking make you tired, the answer is a resounding “yes!”.
+Smoking has a negative effect on energy levels in many ways so the answer to the question, does smoking make you tired and feel weak, is a resounding “yes!”.

 Smokers have a lowered lung capacity than that of non-smokers.
 Less oxygen in the lungs means less oxygen to the brain, muscles, and other bodily systems.
 Over time, this can easily lead to fatigue and reduced respiratory function.